FusionAuth/fusionauth-site/DocsDevREADME.md

 When adding screenshots to the documentation, articles or blogs, use a normalized browser window size.
 The following apple Script should be used to build a consistent browser window.

-Note that you must have at least 1100 pixels of screen height.
+Note that you must have at least `1100` pixels of screen height.
 If you do not, your dimensions will be skewed.
-Go to "System Preferences > Display" then choose "More space".
+Go to `System Preferences > Display` then choose `More Space` or the next selection up from your current selection to ensure you have enough space available.

+You will also want to ensure that you do not have scroll bars omni-present, this will affect the UI when taking screenshots.
+See `System Preferences > General > Show scroll bars` and ensure `When scrolling` is selected.

 ```appleScript
 set theApp to "Safari"